Mike Krebs: Research

 Think Around The Box, a crossword puzzle of sorts.
 The Mathematical Intelligencer, Volume 31, Number 2, 59-60.
 Here is the solution.

-A paper from a student of mine: Fixed Points of Number Derivatives Modulo n by CSULA student F. Bains.
-Rose-Hulman Undergraduate Journal of Mathematics, vol. 10, issue 1.
+I'm the faculty adviser for Fixed Points of Number Derivatives Modulo n by CSULA student F. Bains.
+Rose-Hulman Undergraduate Math Journal, Vol. 10 (2009), Issue 1.

 A combinatorial trace method: Counting closed paths to assay graph eigenvalues.
 Joint work with K. Dsouza (CSULA student).
-Appears in Rocky Mountain Journal of Mathematics.
+Rocky Mountain Journal of Mathematics, Vol. 43 (2013), no. 2, 469–478

 Simple examples of the combinatorial trace method in action.
 Joint work with N. Martinez (CSULA student).
-Appears in College Mathematics Journal.
+College Mathematics Journal, Vol. 44 (2013), no. 1, 32–36

 Expander families, group structure, and semidirect products.
 Joint work with M. Aivazian (CSULA student).
-Appears in Irish Math.
-Soc.
-Bulletin.
+Bulletin of the Irish Mathematical Society, Number 71 (2013), 21–30

 My Ph.D. dissertation